- Online Course Development

 - Develop Assessments

-Instructional Designer, guided by the faculty member, will work to design online components that will indicate the degree to which students have mastered the learning outcomes.
-Having clearly defined learning objectives helps to develop appropriate learning assessments.
+The faculty and instructional designer collaborate to design online components that will indicate the degree to which students have mastered the learning outcomes.
+How will students demonstrate mastery of the skills and knowledge articulated by the learning outcomes?

-Please note that although the revision of the course is listed at the end (#8 on the list), revision and reflection are ongoing during the course development process.
+*Although the revision of the course is listed at the end, revision and reflection are ongoing during the course development process.